Garlic Chili Sauce

 Chili oil has a higher ratio of oil to pepper flakes.
 Chili garlic sauce has the opposite, more pepper flakes and less oil (source).

 No. Sriracha sauce uses more vinegar and has a tangier taste.
 Chili garlic sauce uses less vinegar and is more garlicky, smokey, and sweet.

-If you love this mildly spicy sauce, you might also want to try similar sauces like; sambal garlic sauce or my homemade shacha sauce (coming soon), a super tasty Taiwanese BBQ sauce that goes great with a variety of Asian cuisine.
+If you love this mildly spicy sauce, you might also want to try similar sauces like; sambal garlic sauce or my shacha sauce, a super tasty Taiwanese BBQ sauce that goes great with a variety of Asian cuisine.